 Savary Shores Improvement District was incorporated in 1980 to deliver drinking water to residents of Savary Shores.
 Residents pay for the water service, and for the infrastructure, operations, and administration, in annual tax levies issued by SSID, in accordance with BC Provincial regulations.

 Water is distributed to Savary Shores properties by a network of pipes running underground in the roads of the District.
-The District is served by 13 fire hydrants at intervals throughout the system, as well as 4 standpipes, various pressure release valves and gateway valves.
+The District is served by 13 fire hydrants at intervals throughout the system, as well as 4 pipe blow-offs, various pressure release valves and gate valves.